tcotav/chefdk_getting_started/README.md

 Ok, great.
 We've got those, but where do they go in our recipe?
 We need to put them into the file that doesn't exist -- `attributes/default.rb`

-So we create that directory path and then that file in the root of the jdemo cookbook directory and put those two lines into it.
+So we create that directory path and then that file in the root of the chefdk_getting_started cookbook directory and put those two lines into it.

 `mkdir attributes`